USC men's coach hosting elite camp for boys ages 14-18.

-It took seventh-year USC men's volleyball head coach Bill Ferguson just a short time to put the Trojans back on the nation's volleyball map.
+It took eighth-year USC men's volleyball head coach Bill Ferguson just a short time to put the Trojans back on the nation's volleyball map.
 He was promoted to lead the USC program on May 16, 2006.

 He has a 131-93 record in his 8 seasons at USC, with 3 trips to the NCAA Championships (2 runnerup finishes), 2 MPSF regular season crowns and an MPSF tourney title.
 He has gone 11-6 against crosstown rival UCLA.

 He also coached the Southern California Volleyball Club 17 boys team to a gold medal at the 2011 Junior Olympics, the 18 boys team to a silver medal at the 2012 Junior Olympics, the 15 boys team to a gold medal at the 2013 Junior Olympics and the 16 boys team to a silver medal at the 2014 Junior Olympics.

 In 2014, USC was 16-11 overall (14-10 in the MPSF) with a No. 10 final national ranking.
 The Trojans posted wins over eventual NCAA champ Loyola Chicago (which spent much of the season ranked No. 1) and 5 other Top 8-ranked squads.
 Micah Christenson was named an All-American and won the Lloy Ball Award, Lucas Yoder was the National and MPSF Freshman of the Year and Andy Benesh was a Freshman All-American.